-These are generally public bodies that must be notified of all applications and who are entitled to make representations to the Council if they are relevant to the licensing objectives.
+These are generally public bodies that must be notified of all applications and who are entitled to make representations to the Licensing Authority if those representations are relevant to the licensing objectives.

-Section 157 of the Act defines those authorities; for our purposes they are as follows:
+Section 157 of the Act defines those authorities; for our purposes they are as follows: -

 - The Gambling Commission

-- The Chief officer of Police
+- The Chief Officer of Police

 - West Midlands Fire and Rescue Service

 - The Local Planning Authority

 - Environmental Health

 - Local Safeguarding Children Board

 - HM Revenue and Customs

-- A licensing authority in whose area the premises is situated
+- A Licensing Authority in whose area the premises are situated

-Any concerns expressed by a responsible authority in relation to their own functions cannot be taken into account unless they are relevant to the application itself and to the licensing objectives.
-In this regard the Council will not generally take into account representations which are deemed to be irrelevant, e.g:
+Any concerns expressed by a responsible authority in relation to their own functions cannot be considered unless they are relevant to the application itself and to the licensing objectives.